 Both Spence and Chase completed their Eagle Board of Reviews, Tuesday, Feb, 4th, 2014.
 We welcome them as Troop 218's 45th & 46th Eagle Scouts respectively.
 Both scouts have been active in our troop and shown leadership in both their positions and activities.
 We're proud of them both!

 Troop 218 welcomes our newest troop members

-We will Hike & Camp at Jones Lake State Park, Mar 1-2
+We Hiked & Camped at Jones Lake State Park, Mar 1-2

-Our troop will travel to Elizabethtown to camp and practice hike as the weather changes Sat-Sun, Mar.
+Our troop traveled to Elizabethtown to camp and practice hike as the weather changed Sat-Sun, Mar.
 1-2.
-We meet Sat, Mar 1st, 7am and return Sunday mid-day.
-As this is a prep trip for our Apr.
-11-13th Uwharrie hiking & camping trip, please bring your backpack & hiking gear.
-The state park features a beautiful lake and all types of wildlife.
-Contact Scoutmaster Blaisdell for our liability release form and remember to bring your $10 food share.
+We met Sat, Mar 1st, 7am and returned Sunday mid-day.
+As this was a prep trip for our Apr.
+11-13th Uwharrie hiking & camping trip, scouts brough their backpack & hiking gear & participated in a 5 mile hike.
+The state park featured a beautiful lake and all types of wildlife.

 Troop 218 now sells Camp Cards for Summer Camp Fundraising

 Our scouts now have the opportunity to sell the Cape Fear Council Camp Cards which provide scouts the opportunity to earn 50% of their sales toward Scout Summer Camp expense.
 See this link for more information.
 Contact Mr. Coble for your cards or further information.
 Cards sales run from Feb.
 1st-Arp.
 28th.